🛴 Do You Need a License for an Electric Scooter? (2025 Global Guide)

 Q: Do I need a license for a 500W Joyor S5 scooter?

-A: Generally no in the U.S./Canada if under 20 mph.
-In Germany, yes (AM license required).
+Generally no in the U.S. and Canada if it stays under 20 mph.
+In Germany, yes — an AM license is required regardless of wattage.

 Q: Can I ride a rental scooter with an international driver’s license?

-A: Yes in 75% of cities (verify via apps like Spin or Tier).
-Exceptions: Japan, UAE.
+Yes in about 75% of cities — verify through apps like Spin or Tier.
+Exceptions include Japan and the UAE.

 Q: Is insurance mandatory if no license is needed?